 - Ability to interact effectively with library users from all walks of life both in person and online

 - Ability to learn quickly, adapt to new situations, and thrive in a fast paced environment

 - Ability to represent the library's services and resources to the public both in person and online

 - Ability to understand, analyze, and solve problems

-- Information technology skills, especially ability to use the World Wide Web effectively and to leverage current social media to bring the community together with common learning goals.
+- Information technology skills, especially ability to use the Internet effectively and to leverage current social media to bring the community together with common learning goals.

-- Knowledge of collection development principles and practices
+- Knowledge of collection development principles and practices, vendors and partnership relationships

 - INFO 203 Online Learning: Tools and Strategies for Success